Dear reader of ADxS.org, please excuse the disruption.

 • October to May essential in Germany

-• Is very important for ADHD and essential for depression.
+• Very important for ADHD and essential for depression.
 Prescribing serotonergic or noradrenergic antidepressants (which, in our opinion, have considerably stronger side effects than ADHD medication) without first checking the D3 level is, in our opinion, malpractice (except in cases of severe depression)

 • Zinc